Almost exclusively electric cars were on show at the motor show in Munich.

 Ola Källenius complains that the car industry should fix everything on its own.

-Not only does the charging infrastructure need to be tight, but the charging experience needs to be seamless.
-And that’s what he’s not saying: Tesla has achieved the best charging experience.
+The charging infrastructure must not only be dense, but the charging experience must also be seamless.
+And that is what he is not saying: Tesla has achieved the best charging experience.

 TESLA's governance is as central as that of the Chinese government: if the boss says something, it will be done.

-It’s different in the German automotive industry.
-Here, many company bosses have to come together on a “win/win/win/win/win/…” basis to develop a common strategy and common standards.
+It's different in the German car industry.
+Here, many company bosses have to come together on a "win/win/win/win/win/..." basis to form a common strategy and common standards.

 The government's response is not long in coming.

-The next day, German Foreign Minister Baerbock advises the German car industry not to become too dependent on one market in the face of geopolitical conflicts.
-She means China.
+The next day, German Foreign Minister Baerbock tells the German car industry not to become too dependent on one market in the face of geopolitical conflicts.
+She is referring to China.

 The following week, EU Council President von der Leyen announces an investigation into unlawful subsidy strategies by the Chinese government.